Inside Hale End - How Per Mertesacker has shaken up Arsenal's academy | Goal.com

 The challenge now for Mertesacker and the rest of the four-man leadership team at the academy – which includes Herron, assistant academy manager Luke Hobbs and head of coaching Marcel Lucassen – is to build on the successes of recent seasons.

-That bodes well for the talent of the future, with the likes of Folarin Balogun, Miguel Azeez and Sam Greenwood already being tipped to soon make an impression with the first team.
+That bodes well for the future, with the likes of Folarin Balogun, Miguel Azeez and Sam Greenwood already being tipped break into the first team in the coming seasons.

 “We’ve got some good ones coming through, no doubt about that,” a source told Goal.
 “But you’ve got to keep nurturing them and bringing them forward.